PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-12 06:58:54
+Last updated: 2024-04-12 06:59:28
-Random Quote: The universe is just out here giving like zero fs. - Maddy Perez
+Random Quote: Good and evil are a question of perspective - Mikkel